jhakrraman/jhakrraman.github.io/_teaching/1_ML.md

 >Assisted students and answered questions on Sodl.
 >Graded assignments and exams for machine learning.
->Discusses and Mentored students for their course projects and hackathons.
+>Discussed and mentored students for their course projects and hackathons.